Free Spins & Bonus Spins

 In 2017 The UK Gambling Commission started to clamp down on how welcome offers were described by online gambling services.
 Free bets, free money and free spins at times may not have been a “free bonus” as they instead incurred a wagering condition should a player wish to withdraw winnings after gambling with their bonus.
 Whilst it’s good news that this area of confusion is sorted out, it has actually led to even more confusion with some brands offering free spins that are free and others offering ones that have wagering terms.

-What is a free spin?
-A genuinely free spin offer is where you are offered X number of plays – perhaps for making a deposit or joining as a new player – and any winnings generated from those spins are paid into your cash wallet.
-These winnings will be withdrawable.
+A genuinely free spin offer is where you receive X number of plays – perhaps for making a deposit or joining as a new player – and any winnings generated from those spins are paid into your cash wallet.
+These winnings will be withdrawable and have no wagering terms.
 Some sites, such as Bgo.com, call them fair spins.
 Winnings from these offers tend to be capped.

-What is a wagering condition?
-This is the amount you’re required to play before a casino will release funds so that you can withdraw.
-For example if you deposit £10 and get a £10 bonus with a x40 wagering term then you’ll need to play through £400 before you can take out any winnings.
+A Wagering Term (also known as wagering condition) is the amount you wager before a casino will release funds so that you can withdraw.
+For example you deposit £10 and get a £10 bonus with a x40 wagering term.
+With this offer you need to play through £400 before you can take out any winnings.
 The UKGC want to clamp down on this kind of practice so we anticipate that in the future more sites will offer free spins with no wagering, but any wins you receive will be very small.